Professional Estate Litigation Lawyers

-An executor cannot be removed simply because he or she exercised bad judgement resulting in a loss of Estate funds.
-Serious misconduct is required in order to remove an executor.
-If an executor fails to uphold their obligations to the Estate and its beneficiaries, Illinois law allows a beneficiary, or someone else with a financial interest in the Estate, to file a petition to remove that executor.
+An Executor cannot be removed simply because he or she exercised bad judgment resulting in a loss of estate funds.
+Serious misconduct is required in order to remove an Executor.
+If an Executor fails to uphold their obligations to the Estate and its beneficiaries, Illinois law allows a beneficiary, or someone else with a financial interest in the Estate, to file a petition to remove that Executor.

 If a court determines that an entire will is not valid, then probate continues as if there were no will, and assets are divided according to standard probate laws and procedures.

 An Executor of an estate has a fiduciary duty to the Estate’s beneficiaries.
 Unfortunately this duty is not always adhered to and misconduct can arise, such as failing to timely gather assets, allowing Estate property to fall into disrepair or mixing personal funds with estate funds.